- Physician Services

 |Therapy Intensity||Intensive, skilled care; often integrating advanced technologies||Less intensive than inpatient rehabilitation, but not regulated||As needed, usually low intensity||Variable, based on treatment plan||Variable, based on needs|

 |Amount of Therapy||Typically 3+ hours per day||Typically 1-1.5 hours per day (up to 3 hours)||Variable||30-60 minutes per session & discipline, usually 3 times per week||30-60 minutes per session & discipline, 2-3 times per week|

 |Physician Involvement||Daily face-to-face assessment and treatment plan update||At least every 30 days||Available, not on-site daily||Provide oversight but no direct treatment||As needed to evaluate progress and assess treatment plan|

 |Skilled Nursing Care – RN||Care from RN 24 hours per day||RN on site for at least 8 hours/day, care typically provided by techs||24 hours/day||As needed per treatment plan||N/A|

-* Offered at Sheltering Arms Institute & Research Hospital
+* Offered at Sheltering Arms Institute, a collaboration with VCU Health.

 For people seeking rehabilitation services, there are typically two options: An Inpatient Rehab Facility or a Skilled Nursing Facility.
 Below is a chart that outlines the differences between these options to help determine which option best meets the person’s current medical and rehabilitation needs.